Doctrinal Statement

 God:

-We believe that the Godhead is triune.
-The Father, Son and Holy Spirit are fully God and yet distinct in persons (Matt 28:19).
+We believe that the Godhead is Triune: Father, Son, and Holy Spirit.
+Each is fully God, yet they are distinct persons (Matthew 28:19).

 Angels & heavenly beings:

-We believe Satan and the demons are also angelic beings created by God (Eze 28:13-16).
-Satan along with other demons, currently rule over the earth (John 12:31).
-The punishment of all the angels that rebelled against God is reserved; they will be tormented forever in the lake of fire (Jude 1:6, Rev 20:10).
+We believe that Satan and demons are fallen angelic beings originally created by God (Ezekiel 28:13–16).
+Satan presently exercises authority over the world (John 12:31).
+The punishment of all angels who rebelled against God has been reserved, and they will ultimately be tormented forever in the lake of fire (Jude 1:6; Revelation 20:10).

 Gospel & Salvation: